hexinfra/gorox/README.md

   * sidecar2  : A sidecar for svc2,
   * job1      : A background application in Gorox doing something periodically.

-The whole gorox cluster can alternatively be managed by a Myrox instance, which behaves like the control plane in Service Mesh.
+The whole Gorox cluster can alternatively be managed by a Myrox instance, which behaves like the control plane in Service Mesh.
 In this configuration, all Gorox instances in the cluster connect to Myrox and are under its control.